How To Make Love Work – 3 Relationship Pillars

 “Hey, you know when I was telling you that you’re an a**hole and I was angry at you…?
 I was actually feeling abandoned and sad inside.”

-This process is called an enactment.
+This process is called an enactment

-Enactments are the most powerful experiential tool we have in EFT
+Enactments are the most powerful experiential tool we have in EFT…

 Because now your partner gets to witness, accept, and be there for your vulnerable one in all the ways you didn’t get to experience when you were little.
+This process is most effective when both partners are truly committed to healing and growth together, prioritizing the relationship and supporting each other through challenges.

 This is the craft of experience: taking you from your reactive place deep, deep down into your own unloved-ness, your own pain, your own GRIEF, helping you love that part of yourself, and then giving your partner a chance to love that part of you, too.
+Expressing affection during this process is essential, as it fosters emotional safety, trust, and a deeper bond between partners.

 As you do it for each other, it makes it easier to do it for yourself.
+Respecting the other’s presence—and their absence—by upholding shared values and standards even when apart, strengthens the foundation of trust and mutual respect in the relationship.

 As you do it for yourself, it makes it easier to do it for the other person.

-And so through these experiences, you’re actually able to reparent the missing things inside yourself and each other that you didn’t get before…
+And so through these experiences, you’re actually able to reparent the missing things inside yourself and each other that you didn’t get before… This healing not only transforms your relationship but also breaks negative patterns that could otherwise be passed down to your children and future generations, helping to create a legacy of healthier connections.

-Being connected is your birthright.
+Emotional connection is your birthright.

 “Okay Figs, but why bother with all of this?”

 Listen, life f**kin’ sucks.
+And relationship repair?
+It’s hard work.

 Your house could burn down.
 You’re gonna lose your job.